GameBoy/gameboy.github.io/wiki/index.md

 **2. What is a flash cart?
 Where do I get one?**

 A flash cart is a Game Boy cartridge that allows you to download and play homebrew or backup ROM's of games from your computer on your Game Boy.
 They come in two different flavors, ROM carts that allow you to load a memory card (typically micro SD) with ROMs and choose the game from a menu or single ROM carts that need to be flashed with a game before use.
 Most bootleg games or "repros" as they are commonly referred to as are the latter type and it is not recommended to intentionally purchase these.
-For the other type of flash cart, three of the most recommended are [BennVenn's El Cheapo (for GB/C)](https://bennvenn.myshopify.com/collections/flash-carts), the [EZ Flash Omega (for GBA)](https://www.ezflash.cn/dealers/), and the [EverDrive (for either).](https://krikzz.com/store/)
+For the other type of flash cart, three of the most recommended are [BennVenn's El Cheapo (for GB/C)](https://bennvenn.myshopify.com/collections/flash-carts), the [EZ Flash Omega (for GBA)](https://www.ezflash.cn/dealers/), and the [EverDrive (for either).](https://krikzz.com/store/) For more information, check out the [flash cart subsection.](flashcarts)

 **3. Where can I get a Game Boy Micro faceplate?**

 [Rose Colored Gaming](http://www.rosecoloredgaming.com/gameboy-micro.html) has custom faceplates, but they're frequently sold out.
 Amazon, eBay, and aliexpress also carry some stock.
 Quality varies greatly depending on the batch.
 [Bluishsquirrel](https://www.bluishsquirrel.com/page/game-boy-micro-faceplates) also stocks them on occasion.
+Nintendo Australia still has OEM faceplates in their store but they do not ship internationally.

 **4. Help!
 My ____ is broken/fake/missing, what do I do?**